HL7/fhir-mdi-ig/input/pagecontent/mdi_use_cases.md

 4. MDI CMS sends updated case record in new Document Bundle to EDRS
 5. EDRS completes death certificate

-**FHIR Resources:**
+**FHIR Resources** listed on Artifacts, [MDI Profiles for Death Certificate](artifacts.html#mdi-profiles-for-death-certificate):
-* [Bundle - Document MDI and EDRS](http://hl7.org/fhir/us/mdi/StructureDefinition/Bundle-document-mdi-and-edrs): Document bundle profile providing a FHIR “wrapper” to contain a composition document.
+* Bundle - Document MDI and EDRS: Document bundle profile providing a FHIR “wrapper” to contain a composition document.
-* [Composition - MDI and EDRS](http://hl7.org/fhir/us/mdi/StructureDefinition/Composition-mdi-and-edrs): Composition profile representing a data document exchanged between an MDI CMS and an EDRS that includes death investigation findings, such as:
+* Composition - MDI and EDRS: Composition profile representing a data document exchanged between an MDI CMS and an EDRS that includes death investigation findings, such as:
   * Circumstances of death
   * Death date and certification of death
   * Cause and manner of death
   * Additional information, such as autopsy results, medical history, etc.
+* MDI Cause Of Death Part 1

-The Composition - MDI and EDRS provides the [Extension - Tracking Number](http://hl7.org/fhir/us/mdi/StructureDefinition/Extension-tracking-number) for including case or file numbers used by various systems to identify the case.
+The Composition - MDI and EDRS provides the Tracking Number Extension for including case or file numbers used by various systems to identify the case.
 One Composition can have multiple tracking numbers with additional tracking numbers added over time, e.g., MDI CMS case number added to a file with an EDRS record number.

 The Composition - MDI and EDRS uses many of the same profiles as (i.e., references) the VRDR & VRCL FHIR IGs.
-One exception is the [MDI Cause Of Death Part 1](http://hl7.org/fhir/us/mdi/StructureDefinition/Observation-mdi-cause-of-death-part1), which is based on the VRDR Cause Of Death Part 1 profile, but requires a performer, which is the cause of death certifier (coroner or medical examiner).
+One exception is the MDI Cause Of Death Part 1 profile, which is based on the VRDR Cause Of Death Part 1 profile, but requires a performer, which is the cause of death certifier (coroner or medical examiner).

-**Examples** listed on Artifacts, [MDI-defined Resource Examples for Death Certificate](artifacts.html):
+**Examples** listed on Artifacts, [MDI-defined Resource Examples for Death Certificate](artifacts.html#mdi-defined-resource-examples-for-death-certificate):
 * Bundle - MDI and EDRS - Freeman: Document bundle for the Freeman example case.
 * MDI and EDRS Composition - Freeman: Completed data document composition for the Freeman example case record.
 * MDI and EDRS Composition - draft: Draft data document, with status = preliminary, and author and attester = "Temporarily Unknown", using the data-absent-reason extension.